psychNerdJae/optseq_docker/README.md

 The flags `--tnullmin` and `--tnullmax` specify the `min`imum and `max`imum `t`ime that the study presents a `null` "event".
 In many studies, this is the fixation cross displayed between "real" stimuli.

 Finally, the flags `--nkeep` and `--nsearch` specify how many event schedules to search over, and of the generated schedules, how many to keep.
-Remember that you will ultimately want to generate a minimum of `nkeep = n_runs_per_participant * n_participants`.

 ```bash
 ./optseq2 --ntp 150 --tr 2 --psdwin 0 16 2 \